The Glaring Effects of Solar Panels

-For some locations the addition of solar panels may cause a concern, the blinding glare created from the reflective surfaces can create a safety concern as it can impact on the daily operation of staff.
-WINAICO has several design features to help counter such effects without impacting its performance
+For some locations, the addition of solar panels may cause a concern, the blinding glare created from the reflective surfaces can make a safety concern as it can impact the daily operation of staff.
+WINAICO has several design features to help counter such effects without affecting its performance.

 Maximising Performance and Minimising Reflected Light